Fibo12358/Times-table/README.md

 ## Mobile layout

 The app keeps four keypad rows visible on phones like the Pixel 7a/9a by removing non‑essential chrome, shrinking the timers, using dynamic viewport units (`100dvh` with a `100vh` fallback), and clamping the keypad pane to `height: clamp(248px, 40dvh, 320px)`.

+## Local data & TTL

+The app stores your settings in the browser's `localStorage` under `tt.settings.v1`.
+Each change or start refreshes a 30‑day expiry.
+Data is scoped per device/browser and, in development, per port.
+If Streamlit restarts on a new port, previous settings won't be found (normal).
+To inspect or clear data, open the **Settings** screen, enable **Debug storage**, and use the provided buttons.